How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 Take a Cooking Class at Biett Sitti

-Run by a local Jordanian family, Biett Sitti offers private and group cooking classes, while also empowering local woman.
+Run by a local Jordanian family, Biett Sitti offers private and group cooking classes, while also empowering local women.
 Here, you’ll have the opportunity to learn how to cook a four-course meal, complete with an entree, salad, side dish, and dessert.
 While specific dishes may vary, previous classes have included musakhan (roasted chicken with pine nuts), fattet magdoos (pita bread with eggplant), and mansaf (lamb with yogurt and rice).
-This was one of my favorite experiences in Amman, and a delicious one as well.
+This was one of my favorite experiences in Amman, and a delicious one as well!
 Watch the video below for more details.

 Spend a Day Walking the Ancient Streets of Jerash

 Jerash is the largest and most well-preserved ancient Roman city outside Rome.
 Located just over an hour from Amman, it’s a must-visit when coming to Jordan.
 The city is vast and will take you well over an hour to walk from end to end.
 Within it, you can find two Roman amphitheaters, very well-intact stretches of ancient roadway, historic entrance gates, a colonnaded city center, and the ruins of several ancient buildings.

 Look closely, and you will see Roman letters on many of the old stones as well.
 There is even an old arena where roman chariot races and gladiator matches once took place.

-Want a tour guide to explore this ancient city: You might like the: Full-Day Tour of Umm Qais, Jerash, and Ajloun from Amman
+Want a tour guide to explore this ancient city?
+You might like the Full-Day Tour of Umm Qais, Jerash, and Ajloun from Amman.

 The gates to enter Jerash Jordan